Trousseau-io/trousseau-io.github.io/001-architecture.md

 ## Trousseau architecture

 As per Trousseau [roadmap](./005-roadmap.html), releases are defined as a MVP or Minimal Viable Product with a well defined set of features.
-The

 ## near-future
 ### MVP1.0
 The version 1.0 target a production grade MVP with a limited set of features matching 3 simple use cases from which features are defined.

-Use cases
+Use cases:
-* Create, Read, Update, Delete (CRUD) operations of Secrets from a CLI perspective
+* create, read, update, delete (CRUD) operations of secrets from a CLI perspective
-* Handle a secret type "login credential" to access an external service like a DB
+* handle a secret type to access an external service like a DB
-* Provide the basic health status of the service
+* provide the basic health status of the service
 The extra mile
 * Read a secret a application within a container using minikube

-Features
+Required features for the use cases:
-* Single instance encrypted key-value store
+* single instance encrypted key-value store
-* Server (trousseaud) to act as a broker with the key-value store for clients
+* server (trousseaud) to act as a broker with the key-value store for clients
-* Command line interface (clectl) to interact with the server instance
+* command line interface (clectl) to interact with the server instance
-* Validate identity via Kubernetes Auth method
+* validate identity via Kubernetes Auth method
-* Validate authorization access 1 single simple policy (if identity ok, access granted)
+* validate authorization access 1 single simple policy (if identity ok, access granted)

 ### MVP1.0 blueprint overview
 The MVP1.0 architecture aims to a single instance approach with a limited the code footprint and components.
 Trousseau MVP1.0 will consist of several main components working securely to handle CRUD operations: